Treatment for specific types of skin lymphoma

 These lymphomas might look like they involve only a small area of the skin at first, but the disease is often more widespread than it first appears.
 The treatment of choice is rituximab along with systemic chemotherapy.
 Often the regimen called R-CHOP (rituximab plus cyclophosphamide, doxorubicin, vincristine, and prednisone) is given, but other chemo combinations can also be used.
 If the lymphoma is in only one or a few areas, radiation therapy directed at the tumors is often used as well.
 For people who can’t tolerate chemotherapy, radiation therapy alone may be given.

-If the lymphoma has spread to the lymph nodes or other organs, treatment is the same as that used for diffuse large B-cell lymphomas (DLBCLs) found in other parts of the body, which is usually R-CHOP, with or without radiation therapy (see our document, Non-Hodgkin Lymphoma, for more details).
+If the lymphoma has spread to the lymph nodes or other organs, treatment is the same as that used for diffuse large B-cell lymphomas (DLBCLs) found in other parts of the body, which is usually R-CHOP, with or without radiation therapy (see Non-Hodgkin Lymphoma for more details).

 Primary cutaneous diffuse large B-cell lymphoma, other (non-leg)